 Almost 4,000 patients with specific medical conditions have received genomic sequencing, in tandem with their usual care, since Melbourne Genomics commenced.

 In the current program (2016-2020), more than 3,500 patients received genomic testing, for one of 11 medical conditions; a further 315 patients were tested for one of five conditions during the Demonstration Project (2014-2015).
 Recruitment for all clinical projects is now complete and all patients have received their genomic results.

 Overall, 19 times more patients received informative results through genomic sequencing, compared to usual care for their condition.
 More than four in every 10 patients tested for cancer or rare disease received informative results; more precise care was the outcome for half of those with informative results.

-Through 11 clinical projects in the current program, we investigated whether genomic sequencing could provide:
+Through 11 clinical projects in the current program, we investigated whether genomic testing could provide: